davidobrien1985/davidobrien1985.github.io/blog/_posts/2019-03-25-terraform-state.md

 - Are changes to the state file tracked?
   - If I have access to the state file then I can also change / edit the state file to my liking and could cause terraform to delete or redeploy resources the next time terraform runs even if the terraform code does not intent that.

-These are just some of the questions you need to address in your implementation of terraform.
+These are just some of the questions you need to address in your implementation of terraform.<br>
+What other tips and tricks do you use to manage your terraform state?